jgilmore/Audiobook-To-AI-Training-data/README.md

 ## About

-This is a simple command line utility that will chapterize your mp3 audiobooks for you.
-No longer will you have to dissect a waveform to look for chapter breaks, or deal with all the annoyances that come with a single audiobook file.
+This is a "simple" command line utility that will chop your mp3 audiobooks into smaller chewable chunks for you.
+No longer will you have to dissect a waveform, manually compare it to the ebook text, and use audacity or something to cut it up and create your training data.

-You can use this as an intermediary step for creating .m4b files, or keep the files the way they are if you don't want to sacrifice audio quality through re-encoding (or prefer .mp3 files for some reason).

-### Machine Learning

-The script utilizes the `vosk-api` machine learning library which performs a speech-to-text conversion on the audiobook file, generating timestamps throughout which are stored in a srt (subrip) file.
-The file is then parsed, searching for phrases like "prologue", "chapter", and "epilogue", which are used as separators for the generated chapter files.
+I made this (and forked patrickenfuego's work to do so) to chop my OWN audiobooks up, as I've read several that are available on YouTube for free.
+Training an AI to imitate my voice is a work in progress still though, particularly with regard to character's voices.

 ### Models